-State-guaranteed loans (PGE)
+Government-backed loans (PGE)

-During the unprecedented context experienced in the first half of 2020, Bpifrance played a counter-cyclical role to the health crisis by stepping up its business support schemes and continuing to daily invest in different markets and implement Stateguaranteed loans (PGE).
-These loans are marketed by banks and are State-guaranteed via a platform designed and operated by Bpifrance.
-The platform operated a cash air bridge for the 550,000 requests from businesses in just several weeks.
+Amid the unprecedented circumstances in the first half of 2020, Bpifrance played a counter-cyclical role to the health crisis by stepping up its business support schemes and continuing to invest on a daily basis in different markets and implement government-backed loans (PGE).
+These loans are marketed by banks and are backed by the government via a platform designed and operated by Bpifrance.
+The platform provided a cash "air bridge" for the 550,000 requests from businesses in just several weeks.
 In 2020, €110.6 billion PGE loans were granted to 634,720 businesses.
-OLIVIER MAREUSE Caisse des Dépôts Asset Management and